Rat meat: Americas

-Rat stew is a local specialty from West Virginia that originated from a collapse in the mining industry.
-The dish features as part of roadkill cuisine and has appeared in the Marlington Roadkill Cook-off.
+Rat stew was once consumed in West Virginia, the dish having originated during economic hardship due to a collapse in the mining industry.
+The dish is an example of roadkill cuisine and has appeared in the Marlington Roadkill Cook-off.

 Asia

 In some cultures, rats are or have been limited as an acceptable form of food to a particular social or economic class.
 In the Mishmi culture of India, rats are essential to the traditional diet, as Mishmi women may eat no meat except fish, pork, wild birds and rats.
 Conversely, the Musahar community in north India has commercialised rat farming as an exotic delicacy.

-Ricefield rat (Rattus argentiventer) meat is eaten in Vietnamese, Taiwanese, Cambodian,Chinese and Spanish cuisine.
+Ricefield rat (Rattus argentiventer) meat is eaten in Vietnamese, Taiwanese, Cambodian and Chinese cuisines.
 Rat-on-a-stick is a roasted rat dish consumed in Vietnam and Cambodia.

 A 2020 study on wildlife trade in three southern Vietnamese provinces found that 55 percent of the field rats sold in tested restaurants were carrying a coronavirus.